 In the series of which this is the third and last part, I have ... in fact ... been meditating upon the passages in S Ambrose's commentary upon S Luke; passages which the Church gives us clerics of the Latin Rite to read at Mattins on the Wednesday and Friday during this Ember Week of Advent.

-I invite you to apply the cultural analyses I have drawn from Homer to S Ambrose's Book 2 in Lucam.
+So now I invite you to apply the cultural analyses I have been drawing from Homer, to S Ambrose's Book 2 in Lucam.
 Here are a few extracts.

 Presumably, the habits S Ambrose castigates did exist, or he would not have wasted his time criticising them.
 It is the assumptions he can share with his hearers about what constitutes modest and decent behaviour that I wish to highlight.

 Our society has lost, it seems to me, the entire concept of female modesty.
 This has been replaced by the bizarre notion that women can dress themselves and conduct themselves as shamelessly as they please and as publicly as they desire, but that a man who is misled into drawing inept conclusions from this is self-condemned.

 I do not think our Christian forebears or the Greeks for whom Homer wrote or the Italian congregations to whom S Ambrose preached would have had any doubt that our society has been driven completely and incomprehensibly insane ... barking mad.
 To our shame, our Islamic neighbours are more likely to understand Christian and pagan antiquity, Homer and S Ambrose, than we are.

 We are the strangers, the crazy misfits, the arrogant out-of-place tourists who plant our inappropriate and unwelcome feet in every other country, in every other culture, on every other age of history.